Tuberculosis Vaccine Trial (TB043)

 - Blood samples: drawing blood may cause slight pain and occasionally bruising

 - Aerosol inhalation of BCG: Inhalation is a safe route for giving medicines.
-We are still analysing the side effects from the TB041 study, the current study where volunteers are inhaling BCG, but to date all side effects have been of short duration.
+In our TB041 study, there were no serious side effects.
+All side effects seen were of been of short duration.
 Potential local side effects could include sore throat, tickly throat, shortness of breath, wheezing, chest pain, chest tightness, dry cough or cough with phlegm.
 Side effects could occur within the first few days of BCG infection and/or a week or two later.
-A doctor will be available throughout the vaccination and the clinic room is equipped with oxygen and medications to treat any other symptoms.
+A doctor will be available throughout the challenge and the clinic room is equipped with oxygen and medications to treat any other symptoms.

-- Induced sputum (Arm A volunteers only): This is a simple and safe non-invasive procedure.
+- Induced sputum (volunteers who have received BCG only): This is a simple and safe non-invasive procedure.
 Salty saline is inhaled to help you cough up a phlegm (sputum) sample.
 For some people this may lead to coughing spasms.
 You will be asked to stay in clinic until any coughing stops.
 Very rarely the salty saline can cause your airways to spasm.
 This is extremely unlikely in people with no history of asthma, and is quickly reversible with medication.
 A member of the clinic team would be with you throughout the sample process.

-You will be monitored in clinic following aerosol BCG inhalation for any reaction.
+You will be monitored in clinic following aerosol BCG inhalation or BCG injection for any reaction.

 If you experience unexpected events or become concerned during the study you can call the emergency contact number given to you at enrolment.
 A qualified study doctor is available at all times on this number.